Understanding Operating System Operations: Key Concepts & Functions

 Introduction

-Did you ever thought about how the computer maintains responsiveness while a video chat, a code editor, and 20 tabs are vying for your attention?
+Did you ever think about how the computer maintains responsiveness while a video chat, a code editor, and 20 tabs are vying for your attention?
 Or how your phone manages downloads, background apps, and alerts without crashing or freezing?

-Behind that smooth experience is an invisible engine, the Operating System, quietly performing thousands of operations every second.
+Behind that smooth experience is an invisible engine—the Operating System—quietly performing thousands of operations every second.

 We all use devices every day, but very few people truly understand how they manage so many tasks without crashing.